CrazythecatDraws/clangen-murder-drones/README.md

 Then, open the Command Palette (Ctrl+Shift+P) and search for `Python: Select Interpreter`.
 Select the virtual environment created by uv (it should mention a `.venv` somewhere).

 Finally, open the `main.py` file and click the play button in the top right corner to run the game.

-## Bug Reporting
-We have migrated to GitHub Issues for bug reporting and tracking.
-We no longer review bug reports from the retired Google Form.

-## Contributing
-If you'd like to contribute to Clangen, please read our [Contributing guide](https://github.com/ClanGenOfficial/clangen/blob/development/CONTRIBUTING.md).